Nxt

 NXT is an open source cryptocurrency and payment network launched in 2013 by anonymous software developer BCNext.
 It uses proof-of-stake to reach consensus for transactions—as such, there is a static money supply.
 Unlike Bitcoin, there is no mining.

-NXT was specifically conceived as a flexible platform around build applications and financial services, and serves as basis for ARDR (Ardor), a blockchain-as-a-service multichain platform developed by Jelurida, and IoTeX (cryptocurrency) the current steward of NXT as of 2021.
-NXT has been covered extensively in the "Call for Evidence" report by ESMA.
+NXT was specifically conceived as a flexible platform around build applications and financial services, and serves as basis for ARDR (Ardor), a blockchain-as-a-service multichain platform developed by Jelurida, and the cryptocurrency IoTeX.
+Jelurida stewards of Nxt, which became a child chain of Ardor.
+In 2026, generations of new blocks and transactions on the Nxt blockchain halted, at block 6 million.
+On February 1, 2026, the Nxt child chain was activated on the Ardor chain.
+Nxt software and source code is still available under a public license.

 History

+Founding (2013)

-Nxt was developed by an anonymous software developer and released in November 24, 2013.
+Nxt was developed by Sergey Ivancheglo and released in November 24, 2013.
 It was developed to be used as a financial tool and application platform, which used a built in asset exchange system dependent on proof-of-stake instead of proof-of-work.

-NXT was created with a total of one billion coins.
-On 28 September 2013, BCNext created a forum thread announcing the proposed launch of NXT as a second generation cryptocurrency and asked for small bitcoin donations to determine how to distribute the initial stake.
+Nxt was created with a total supply of one billion NXT.
+On 28 September 2013, BCNext created a forum thread announcing the proposed launch of NXT as a second-generation cryptocurrency and asked for small bitcoin donations to determine how to distribute the initial stake.
 On 18 November 2013, fundraising for NXT was closed.

 The initial coin offering collected 21 bitcoins that were worth US$17,000.